 - A loved one moving away (e.g. emigrating) or becoming estranged (e.g. grandparents losing touch with grandchildren after divorce).

-- Losing the person – growing apart through taking different paths in life or personality changes, such as through an illness (such as Dementia or an addiction) that takes the person we know away from us.
+- Losing the person – growing apart through taking different paths in life or personality changes, such as through an illness (such as Dementia or addiction) that takes the person we know away from us.

 - Loss of something else dear to us, such as a job or house.
+Our freedom and our holiday plans were whisked away in the various lockdowns which triggered grief too in some.

 These situations can trigger a feeling of great grief, yet we might not see that way and make allowances for ourselves at these times.
 In a similar way to losing a family member, we need to adjust and allow time to heal.